okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/multi-tenancy/index.md

 ## What is a tenant?
 A tenant is a single instance of software and supporting infrastructure that supports a group of users.
-These groups can represent any entity that interfaces with the organization such as its employees, customers, or partners.
+Tenant's can represent any entity that interfaces with the organization such as its employees, customers, or partners.
-This entity can be an individual user (B2C) or another company (B2B) with its own set of users.
+A tenant supports both a business-to-customer (B2C) and business-to-business (B2B) model where users can be either be direct customers or another organization's customers.

 ### A tenant within Identity Access Management
 A tenant can also be considered as an isolated island of data that is separate and private from other tenants.
 In the context of identity management, each tenant has its own security policies, user registration settings, user groups, roles, and rules that determine application access.
-An illustration of these different types of data are shown below:
+An illustration of these different types of data is shown below:

 <div class="image-at-70">